apollo

 How does the drug interact with Nu Patch Transdermal Patch:

-Taking Nu Patch Transdermal Patch and oxaprozin can increase the risk of side effects.
+Taking Nu Patch Transdermal Patch and ibuprofen can increase the risk of stomach bleeding and ulcers.

 How to manage the interaction: